KirankumarB17/Student-Depression-Analysis-Using-SQL-and-Tableau/README.md

 - Does study satisfaction correlate with student well-being?
 - What sleep duration is most common among students, and how does it affect their mental health?
 - How do study hours impact students’ psychological status?

+## Process Steps:
+- Data Cleaning and Preprocessing (in SQL Server):
+Removed null or blank gender entries.

+Standardized gender entries from 'male'/'female' to 'M'/'F'.

+Created an Age_Group column (A1: 18–24, A2: 25–30, A3: 31+).

+Transformed binary depression values from 1/0 to 'YES'/'NO'.

+An index column was added to identify the rows uniquely.

+Verified each categorical column for consistency using GROUP BY queries.

+- Data Analysis (in Tableau):
+Created individual charts for:

+Financial Stress vs Student Count (Bubble chart)

+Academic Pressure vs Student Count (Square chart)

+Study Satisfaction vs Student Count (Bar chart)

+Sleep Duration vs Student Count (Pie chart)

+Study Hours vs Student Count (Area chart)

+Integrated all charts into a single dashboard for comprehensive analysis.